tatethurston/nextjs-routes/README.md

 +import Link from "nextjs-routes/router";
 ```

-4. That's it! `nextjs-routes` reexports from next with types for `next/link` and `next/router` that have been augmented to verify valid route arguments.
+4. That's it! `nextjs-routes` reexports `next/link` and `next/router` from Next.js with type defintions that have been augmented to verify you application's routes.
 No more broken links, and you get route autocompletion 🙌.

 ## Examples 🛠